 A set of statistical functionals is applied to these features to convert the frame-level sequences into a fixed-length representation per recording.
 Let $\mathbf{x}=\{x_n\}_{n=1}^L = [x_1,x_2,\ldots,x_L]^T$ denote an example feature trajectory over time, consisting of $L$ time instants (frames).
-We compute: \begin{enumerate} \item mean: the sample average of a feature
+We compute: \begin{enumerate} \item Mean: the sample average of a feature

-\item standard deviation: a measure of dispersion around the mean
+\item Standard deviation: a measure of dispersion around the mean

-\item skewness: quantifies the asymmetry of the empirical distribution about its mean
+\item Skewness: quantifies the asymmetry of the empirical distribution about its mean

-\item kurtosis: describes the heaviness of the tails of the empirical distribution
+\item Kurtosis: describes the heaviness of the tails of the empirical distribution

-\item 10th percentile ($P_{10}$): the value below which $10\%$ of the samples fall \item 25th percentile ($P_{25}$): the first quartile ($Q_1$) \item 50th percentile ($P_{50}$): the median (second quartile, $Q_2$) \item 75th percentile ($P_{75}$): the third quartile ($Q_3$) \item 90th percentile ($P_{90}$): the value below which $90\%$ of the samples fall \end{enumerate} Now, the $i$th feature trajectory over time is compactly represented by these summary statistics as
+\item The 10th percentile ($P_{10}$): the value below which $10\%$ of the samples fall; \item The 25th percentile ($P_{25}$): the first quartile ($Q_1$); \item The 50th percentile ($P_{50}$): the median (second quartile, $Q_2$); \item The 75th percentile ($P_{75}$): the third quartile ($Q_3$); \item The 90th percentile ($P_{90}$): the value below which $90\%$ of the samples fall. \end{enumerate} Now, the $m${th} feature trajectory over time, with $m=1,\ldots, M=29$, is compactly represented by these nine summary statistics as